pitworker/portfolio/public/content/faxtivities/faxtivities-text.md

 Synthesizing the concepts from these pieces of work led to a strange, almost anachronistic, mix of disparate things that became Faxtivities.

-The code repository for this project can be found [here.](https://github.com/pitworker/Faxtivities)
+The source code for this project can be found [here.](https://github.com/pitworker/Faxtivities)